 Q. How long is the program?

-A. Six semesters as a post master’s DNP student taking 2 courses a semester and completing in 2 years.
+A. Six semesters as DNP (Master's to DNP) student taking 2 courses a semester and completing in 2 years.
 You may also elect to take one course per term the first two years and finish the program in 3 years.

 Q. What are the course formats?

 A. Courses are online with one or more required virtual meetings in the late afternoon or evening.
-There is a required all day face to face meeting the first summer term for orientation.
-The project proposal and final project presentation are generally held on campus and in person as well.
+There is a required all-day face-to-face meeting the first summer term for orientation.
+The project proposal presentation and final project presentation are generally held on campus and in person as well.

 Q. Will I get credit for any of my master's clinical hours?

 A. Otterbein has adopted the recommendations from the ACCN on clinical hours.
-Students must complete 1000 preceptor-supervised clinical hours post-baccalaureate.
-If the post-master’s student has completed national certification, some of these hours may be credited.
+Students must complete 1,000 preceptor-supervised clinical hours achieved after attaining the bachelor’s degree in nursing.
+If the student has completed national board certification, some of these hours may be credited.
 Other students may be asked to submit a portfolio to help plan an individualized experience that includes the appropriate number of clinical hours.

 Q. Can I get transfer credit for any of my other graduate work?